bartekwozniak93/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to rename a specific tag in the list
 4. AddressBook requests for confirmation